sph-mn/sph-db/readme.md

 # development
-this section is for when you want to change sph-db itself. the primary source code is currently under source/sc. source/c-precompiled is updated by exe/compile-sc. code files from submodules are copied into source/sc/foreign before compiling from sc to c. depending on circumstances, in the future, the sc dependency could be dropped and the c code could be made primary. the general development stages for new sph-db features is planning, basic code implementation, tests that use the new features, debugging, memory-leak tests (exe/valgrind-test) and documentation
+this section is for when you want to change sph-db itself. the primary source code is currently under source/sc. source/c-precompiled is updated by ``exe/compile-sc``. code files from submodules are copied into source/sc/foreign before compiling from sc to c. depending on circumstances, in the future, the sc dependency could be dropped and the c code could be made primary. the general development stages for new sph-db features is design, basic code implementation, tests that use the new features, debugging, memory-leak tests (``exe/valgrind-test``) and documentation

 ## setup
 * install the development dependencies listed above